Skip to main content

 Setting

-The research will take place in center- and home-based infant-toddler programs that serve children with identified disabilities (Part C programs) or are mandated to serve a proportion of children with disabilities (Early Head Start) in Kansas.
+The research took place in center- and home-based infant-toddler programs that serve children with identified disabilities (Part C programs) or are mandated to serve a proportion of children with disabilities (Early Head Start) in Kansas.

 Sample

-The target population will be center-based staff in Early Head Start or Part C programs and the infants and toddlers in their classrooms with or at risk for a disability.
-For usability testing, there will be an estimated 9 administrators, 16 service providers, and 6 parents.
-For feasibility testing, there will be an estimated 12 administrators, 18 service providers, and 18 child-parent dyads.
-For pilot testing, there will be an estimated 22 classrooms participating with 3 eligible children per classroom, leading to a total of 44 service providers and 66 child-parent dyads.
+The target population included center-based staff in Early Head Start or Part C programs and the infants and toddlers in their classrooms with or at risk for a disability.
+For usability testing, there were 9 administrators, 16 service providers, and 6 parents.
+For feasibility testing, there were 12 administrators, 18 service providers, and 18 child-parent dyads.
+For pilot testing, there were 22 classrooms participating with 3 eligible children per classroom, leading to a total of 44 service providers and 66 child-parent dyads.

 Intervention

-The MMS will be a web-based system to develop custom MODs informed by child outcome data from the Infant-Toddler IGDIs (Early Problem Solving Indicator, Early Movement Indicator, Early Communication Indicator, or Early Social Indicator) to make recommendations for intervention/curriculum decisions for individual children.
+The MMS is a web-based system to develop custom MODs informed by child outcome data from the Infant-Toddler IGDIs (Early Problem Solving Indicator, Early Movement Indicator, Early Communication Indicator, or Early Social Indicator) to make recommendations for intervention/curriculum decisions for individual children.
 These IGDIs are 6-minute play-based assessments normed for children aged 6-42 months.
-The recommendations provided by MODs developed through the MMS will be driven by each child's assessment scores across the sub-domains of each IGDI.
+The recommendations provided by MODs developed through the MMS are driven by each child's assessment scores across the sub-domains of each IGDI.
 For example, the EPSI sub-domains include Looking, Exploring, Functions, and Solutions.
-The MMS will have the ability to be customized to each agency's service-delivery model and curriculum.
+The MMS has the ability to be customized to each agency's service-delivery model and curriculum.

 Research design and methods

-During the first 3 years of the project, the research team will use design-based research methods to develop and test iterations of the MMS using feedback and usability data from center-based infant-toddler staff, interventionists, administrators, and parents.
-During the fourth year, the team will conduct a randomized controlled trial pilot study, assigning classrooms within center-based programs to the treatment or control condition.
-The pilot study will focus on one domain of development – problem solving – to assess the impact of the MODs deployed through the MMS on educators' knowledge and self-efficacy in using data to make curriculum decisions, their data-based decision-making practices, and children's growth in cognitive problem solving.
+During the first 4 years of the project, the research team used design-based research methods to develop and test iterations of the MMS using feedback and usability and feasibility data from center-based infant-toddler staff, interventionists, administrators, and parents.
+During the fifth year, the team conducted a randomized controlled trial pilot study, assigning classrooms within center-based programs to the treatment or control condition.
+The pilot study focused on one domain of development – problem solving as measured by the Early Problem Solving Indicator (EPSI) – to assess the impact of the MODs deployed through the MMS on educators' knowledge and self-efficacy in using data to make curriculum decisions, their data-based decision-making practices, and children's growth in cognitive problem solving.
+The pilot study experienced high provider attrition due to educators leaving their classroom/agency (not just dropping out of the study), primarily caused by the impacts of the pandemic and the increasing shortages in staffing in the field more broadly.

 Control condition

-Classrooms assigned to the comparison condition will assess children's problem-solving skills quarterly with the EPSI and use their existing curriculum, similar to the experimental group; however, the control group will not have data-based decision-making support from the MOD.
+Classrooms assigned to the comparison condition assessed children's problem-solving skills quarterly with the EPSI and used their existing curriculum, similar to the experimental group; however, the control group did not have data-based decision-making support from the MOD.

 Key measures

-During iterative development, the research team will measure usability, feasibility, and fidelity of the system using researcher-developed surveys and direct observation protocols, including think-aloud procedures.
-Early educator progress monitoring and decision-making practices will be measured using the Examining Data Informing Teaching measure.
-Knowledge and self-efficacy of data-based decision-making practices will be measured with researcher-developed surveys.
-Child growth in problem solving will be measured using the EPSI.
-Moderators include classroom quality (measured by the Classroom Assessment Scoring System) and child demographics.
+During iterative development, the research team measured usability, feasibility, and fidelity of the system using researcher-developed surveys and direct observation protocols, including think-aloud procedures.
+Early educator progress monitoring and decision-making practices were measured using the Examining Data Informing Teaching (EDIT) measure.
+Knowledge and self-efficacy of data-based decision-making practices were measured with an adapted version of the Data-Driven Decision-Making Efficacy Inventory (3D-ME) survey originally designed for K-12 educators.
+Child growth in cognitive problem solving was measured using the EPSI.
+Moderators included educator and child demographics.

 Data analytic strategy

-Usability and feasibility data will be analyzed descriptively.
-The research team will address limitations on the system based on the severity, frequency, and consistency of problems encountered by users.
-For the randomized controlled trial, multivariate analyses and growth curve modeling will be used to examine educator outcomes and children's problem-solving skills.
-Cohen's d will be used to estimate the effect sizes of statistically significant differences between the experimental and comparison groups.
+Usability and feasibility data were analyzed descriptively.
+The research team addressed limitations on the system based on the severity, frequency, and consistency of problems encountered by users.
+For the randomized controlled trial, multivariate analyses and growth curve modeling were used to examine educator outcomes and children's problem-solving skills.

 People and institutions involved